These memorable hot springs near Bend offer a relaxing and sometimes adventurous soaking experience.

 Crane Hot Springs is a commercial hot spring located in Burns Oregon, about 2.5 hours east of Bend.

-As somewhat of hot-spring purists, we typically prefer natural hot springs, but we have to admit commercialized hot springs do have a lot to offer.
+As somewhat of hot-spring purists, we typically prefer natural hot springs, but we have to admit: Crane Hot Springs is doing a lot of things right.

 The 9,000 square foot soaking pond never feels crowded because it’s so large.
 It’s really nice to be able to spread out, but you can also chit chat with others if you do want to be social.